Tax Resources for Au Pairs: A Guide to Filing for 2019

-It is now officially tax season in the U.S., and InterExchange Au Pair USA would like to provide you with helpful information for filing and paying your taxes for the calendar year 2018.
-The due date for filing is APRIL 15, 2019.
-The Internal Revenue Service (IRS) considers au pairs employees for tax purposes, so au pairs must file and pay income tax for money earned in the United States in 2018.
+It is now officially tax season in the United States, and InterExchange Au Pair USA would like to provide you with helpful information for filing and paying your taxes for the calendar year 2019.
+The due date for filing is July 15, 2020.
+The Internal Revenue Service (IRS) considers au pairs employees for tax purposes, so au pairs must file and pay income tax for money earned in the United States in 2019.
 We recognize that filing and paying your taxes can be confusing, so please read the following information carefully.

-Please note: The information provided here is provided only for general guidance.
+Please note: The information provided here is provided as general guidance only.
 InterExchange Staff and InterExchange Au Pair USA Local Coordinators are not licensed tax advisors and cannot provide official tax advice.
 We encourage you to review the links in this message and in the Resources tab in Passport, your online InterExchange portal.
 If you still have questions, you should contact a tax advisor.